Inducing Group Fairness in Prompt-Based Language Model Decisions: Limitations

 \section{Limitations}

-We would like to mention a few limitations to our work that could also be seen as opportunities for future work: \begin{itemize}[leftmargin=*, itemsep=-0.02in] \item We find that prompt-based methods are less flexible and effective than in-processing and post-processing methods.
-However, we do not make an exhaustive search of possible prompts and other researchers may find prompt-based methods that work.
-Furthermore, it has been observed that LLM capabilities improve as LLM size increases \cite{wei2022emergent}, and this could have a beneficial effect on prompt-based method effectiveness as LLMs become larger and more capable. \item Our experiments are focused on equality of opportunity (group) fairness.
-There is no guarantee that they will generalize to other notions of fairness, and, importantly, their application does not imply that a classifier is abstractly `fair.' \item LLM-based classifier inference is very expensive when compared to simpler models, and the performance of LLM-based classifiers does not yet justify that cost (for example, our LLM-based classifiers are less effective than baseline methods given by the authors of the Civil Comments dataset paper \cite{borkan2019nuanced}).
-An implicit assumption of this work is that the performance of LLM-based classifiers will improve enough over time to justify their high inference costs and become deployed systems where fairness considerations are in play. \item We consider only one LLM (PaLM 2) and one dataset (Civil Comments Identity) in English.
+We would like to mention a few limitations to our work that could also be seen as opportunities for future work: \begin{itemize}[leftmargin=*, itemsep=-0.02in] \item We find that prompting-based remediation methods are less flexible and effective than in-processing and post-processing methods.
+However, we do not make an exhaustive search of possible prompts and other researchers may find prompting-based remediation methods that work.
+Furthermore, it has been observed that the capabilities of language models improve with the model size~\cite{wei2022emergent}, and this could have a beneficial effect on prompt-based method effectiveness as LMs become larger and more capable. \item Apart from prompting-based remediation methods, the proposed remediation techniques require grey-box access to the logits of the model prior to sampling, and may not be applicable if the model only provides black-box access.

+\item Our experiments are focused on equal opportunity (EO) notion of group fairness.
+There is no guarantee that they will generalize to other notions of fairness, and, importantly, their application does not imply that a classifier is abstractly {\em fair}, as all different notions of group fairness have their own limitations and might even be at odds with each other. \item LM-based classifier inference is very expensive when compared to simpler models, and the performance of LM-based classifiers does not yet justify that cost (for example, our LM-based classifiers are less effective than baseline methods given by the authors of the Civil Comments dataset paper \cite{borkan2019nuanced}).
+An implicit assumption of this work is that the performance of LM-based classifiers will improve enough over time to justify their high inference costs and become deployed systems where fairness considerations are in play. \item We considered only one language model (PaLM 2) and one dataset (Civil Comments Identity) in English.
 So it remains to be seen how much our findings generalize.
-Having said that, given that we already find performance disparities across subgroups in this case, the need for developing fairness remediation techniques is justifiably real.
+Having said that, given that we already find performance disparities across subgroups in this limited case, the need for developing fairness remediation techniques for LM-based decision making systems is justifiably real.